Scille/parsec-cloud/docs/rfcs/old/0022-sequester-encryption-signing-key-formats.md

     service_name: str
 ```

 The sequester key payload has to be signed by the Organisation sequester verify key.
-The signature has to be stored in the backend.
+The signature has to be stored in the server.

 ```python
 class SequesterRegisterServiceSchema(BaseSchema):